shaiadul/socila_model_api/README.md

 This is a social media website project that allows users to connect with friends, share posts, comment on posts, and more.
 It aims to provide a platform for social interactions online.

 ## Features
-- User registration and authentication
+- User registration and authentication.
-- User profiles with profile pictures and personal information
+- User profiles with profile pictures and personal information.
-- Posting text, images, and links
+- Posting text, images, and links.
-- Commenting on posts
+- Commenting on posts.
-- Friending and following other users
+- Friending and following other users.
-- News feed to see posts from friends
+- News feed to see posts from friends.
-- Notifications for new comments and friend requests
+- Notifications for new comments and friend requests.
-- Search functionality to find other users
+- Search functionality to find other users.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-- Node.js and npm installed
+- Node.js and npm installed.
-- MongoDB or another database system setup done
+- MongoDB or another database system setup done.
-- Any additional prerequisites specific to your project
+- Any additional prerequisites specific to your project.